 Having the possibility to travel without hindrance is of vital importance to people with disabilities.
 All citizens must be able to work, study and take part in community activities on equal terms.

-People with a permanent disability who have great difficulty travelling or using public transport can receive a car allowance from the Swedish Social Insurance Agency (Försäkringskassan).
+People with a permanent disability who have great difficulty travelling or using public transport can receive a car allowance from Försäkringskassan (the Swedish social insurance agency).
 This also applies to parents of children with functional impairments.

 Finding a job

 The Public Employment Service (Arbetsförmedlingen) has been tasked by the government to help more people with a functional impairment find employment.

 Employers who hire people whose work capacity is limited are sometimes entitled to wage subsidies.
 The state-owned services and goods provider Samhall offers people with disabilities meaningful employment that furthers their personal development.

 The justice system

 Swedish police authorities are required to analyse their operations from a disability perspective.
 For instance, crime victims with disabilities must be able to understand the information they get.

 The Swedish National Courts Administration are tasked with making Swedish courts more accessible.